josefadamcik/josefadamcik.cz/_posts/2019-12-08-pcb-snowman-christmas-decoration.md

 ## PCB Manufacturing at Seed Studio

 [Seed Studio][seedstudio] reached to me and offered me to sponsor a small PCB project if I try their [Fusion PCB service][seedstudio] and write about my experience.
 I was happy to try another PCB  manufacturer.

-Sadly, it didn't make sense for me to also try their assembly service since this PCB doesn't contain that many components.
-Also the LEDs are normal SMD ones mounted in reverse.
-That would not be possible with a pick-n-place machine (even though LEDs made for reverse mount should exist and maybe it would have been possible to try those).

 ### Price and order